zengxi-hada/HIVID2-older_version/README.md

 ### 1st step

 Manually create a file named "list" in the output directory.
 Then manually create a folder named step1, and create a file named sample.list in folder step1.
 The location of sample.list should be step1/sample.list.
 Note that the path in the sample.list should be absolute full path and the word in the first four columns should be the same as that in the file "list".
+Please note that step1 is all done by hand and do not use main.pl in this step.
 Below is an example of sample.list:

 Sample  FC  Lane  Libray  read_length library_size
 SRR12345  SRR12345  SRR12345  SRR12345  110;110 170 /absolute_path/bkread1.fq.gz /absolute_path/bkread2.fq.gz